 The idea behind creating stone-coated metal products was to create a more durable roofing product than, say, wood shake, that resembles the original roofing product, yet lasts a lot longer.
 And, success!
 In many ways, stone-coated roofing products of today outperform their original counterpart.

 A bundle of your average 3-tab roofing shingles weigh between 60 and 80 pounds.
 Architectural/designer shingles weigh even more.
 A bundle of shingles covers an area that’s about 5′ x 5′.
-Stone-coated steel roofing shingles, such as from Decra are about the same size as asphalt roofing shingles, therefore cover the same area, yet only weigh around 50 pounds to cover that same 5′ x 5′ area.
+Stone-coated metal shingles, such as from Decra are about the same size as asphalt roofing shingles, therefore cover the same area, yet only weigh around 50 pounds to cover that same 5′ x 5′ area.

-Although a new metal roof will cost you more initially, they often cost less over the long run, than, for example, shingles.
+Although a metal roof will cost you more initially, they often cost less over the long run, than, for example, shingles.
 That is because they often last longer.
 You might replace your low-cost 3-tab shingles two or three times before you replace your metal roof.
 This is because metal is simply stronger than shingles.

-Also, a new metal roof lasts longer than asphalt shingles and wood shake.
+Also, metal lasts longer than asphalt shingles and wood shake.
 Most asphalt roofing shingles last about 20-30 years.
 A metal roof, on the other hand, often last 70 years or more.
 This is, again, because they are more durable than asphalt shingles.
 When you’re ready to contact a metal roofing contractor in Colorado, Bob Behrends is here for you.